mbernste/mbernste.github.io/_posts/2021-11-28-determinants.md

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/DeterminantIdentityMatrix.png" alt="drawing" width="400"/></center>

 We would like our notion of "geometric volume" to match our common intuition that the volume of a cube is simply the product of the sides of the cube.
-In this case, they're all of length one so the volume, and thus the determinant, should be one:
+In this case, they're all of length one so the volume, and thus the determinant, should be one.

 **2. If two columns of a matrix are equal, then its determinant is zero**

+For a given matrix $\boldsymbol{A}$, if any two columns $\boldsymbol{a}_{*,i}$ and $\boldsymbol{a}_{*,j}$ are equal, then determinant of $\boldsymbol{A}$ should be zero.

-If two columns of a matrix are equal, then the parallelapipde formed by their columns is flat.
-Intuitively, the volume of a flat parallelapided should be zero.
-To can visualize this intuition in three dimensions below:
+Why do we want this to be an axiom?
+We first note that if two columns of a matrix are equal, then the parallelapipde formed by their columns is flat:

-Here we see that when two of the three column vectors are equal, the parallapided lies in a hyperplane.
-Clearly, its geometric volume is zero.
-We can generalize this to any dimensions by simply making this property an axiom of the determinant: if two colum vectors are equal, high-dimensional parallelapide is "flat" and thus has a volume of zero.
+We would like our notion of "geometric volume" to match our common intuition that the volume of a flat object is zero.
+Thus, when any two columns of a matrix are equal, we would like the determinant to be zero.

 **2. The determinant of a matrix is linear with respect to each column vector**